karaukeband/karauke_udn/docs/git-on-windows.md

 * `Atom`

 The first of these is the simplest - it's just Notepad on steroids, the other two are programmer's editors (or IDEs) which understand git natively.
-Or
+Or choose something completely different.

 ## Selecting the default branch